jumbleview/pumpkin/README.md

 Note.
 Design can't use all six chip in/out pins becasue pin PB5 (RESET) is defined in the datasheet as a weak pin capable to provide just ~2 mA of load.
 ![timing](./images/pumpkin_diagram.jpeg)
-Timing diagram provides some help in understanding how design works.
+Timing diagram gives some help with understanding how program swicthes LEDs colors by changing level of voltage on chip pins.
-Program uses Adam Dunkels Protothreads library.
-The main reason to publish this simple project is to popularize this small but efficient C framework.
-(I am in no way affiliated with Adam Dunkels, apart of be user of this library),